aeonstasis/Snake/README.md

 This file holds the states that determine actual game behavior.
 An interface, State, contains update(), render(), and handle_event() methods.

 At each tick, update() updates all variables and game internals. render() displays necessary information to the screen, and handle_event() listens for keypresses that would change the state.

-## Artificial Neural Network
-PyBrain is an existing Python library that provides the ANN functionality.
-I will interface my game to PyBrain functions and also attempt to code my own simple implementation for comparison.

 ## In Progress
 Menu with player color selection <br>